The best theatre shows for kids to see in the West End

 May 19, 2022 10:36

 London is packed with theatrical experiences, with some shows designed with younger audiences in mind.
-Shows typically fall into two brackets; either they're either created for kids, or are suitable for both children and adults.
+Shows typically fall into two brackets; either they're either created for kids, or are family-friendly shows in London suitable for both children and adults.

 Matilda follows the same story as told in the Roald Dahl novel.
 Matilda is a gifted child, who possesses powerful psychokinetic powers.
 Her parents don't care for her.
 Her evil headmistress Miss Trunchbull wants to get rid of her.
 So who can Matilda turn to?
 Thankfully, her teacher Miss Honey and her classmates save the day.